 I stumbled out of the bed.
 I was dizzy and had a hard time maintaining my balance.
 I searched for my friend.
 I found her in the bathroom with a guy I had never seen before.
 Something unexplainable came over me.
 I immediately told her to get away from him and would not leave the room until she did.

-We went downstairs and gathered with the other party goers in the kitchen.
-Everyone was clearly hungover and were talking about the party the night before.
+We went downstairs and gathered with the other partygoers in the kitchen.
+Everyone was clearly hungover and was talking about the party the night before.
 I strained to remember, but my mind was blank.
-All I could remember was him helping my friend and I with our togas and having two glasses of vodka and orange juice.
+All I could remember was him helping my friend and me with our togas and having two glasses of vodka and orange juice.
 Everything else was in bits and pieces.
 I remembered going over to a table to play beer pong.
 I remembered singing happy birthday to him with his dad.
 Everything else was missing.

 I contacted the police in the city the party took place.
 I told the officer I believed I was given a date rape drug.
 He knew the house of the guy who crawled into bed with me that morning very well.
 He and his officers had been there several times before.
 He had seemed so nice.
 I never would have thought he would be involved in something like this.
 I could not give the officer the name of the guy in the cowboy hat.
 I hardly remembered anything about him.
 The officer said he would look into it.
 Ultimately, nothing came of my report because nothing could be proven.

 I was never the same after that.
 Certain things triggered me.
 I didn’t realize this at first.
 I only realized it as it was happening.
 I would be out in a bar and if a guy looked at a girl a certain way, I was sent into a tailspin of emotions and would need to leave.
 I would immediately start having a panic attack.
-I developed an intense aversion to porn.
 It was as if my body was remembering things my mind could not.